jaredpalmer/formik/website/versioned_docs/version-1.2.0/api/formik.md

 #### `submitCount: number`

 Number of times user tried to submit the form.
-Increases when `handleSubmit`(#handlesubmit-values-values-formikbag-formikbag--void) is called, resets after calling
+Increases when [`handleSubmit`](#handlesubmit-e-reactformevent-htmlformevent-void) is called, resets after calling
-`handleReset`(#handlereset---void). `submitCount` is readonly computed property and should not be mutated directly.
+[`handleReset`](#handlereset-void). `submitCount` is readonly computed property and should not be mutated directly.

 #### `setFieldValue: (field: string, value: any, shouldValidate?: boolean) => void`